netbirdio/docs/docs/overview/acls.md

 ### Updating Rules
 To update a rule, you can click on the rule's `Name` or on either `Sources` and `Destinations` columns.
 You could also click the menu button of a rule and select `View`.
-This will open the same screen where you can update rule groups, description, or status.
+This will open the same screen where you can update rule groups, description, and status or change allowed traffic direction and protocols with ports.

 ### Disabling Rules
 To disable a rule, you should follow the steps of [updating rules](#updating-rules) changing its status, and then click on Save.

 ### Deleting Rules
 To delete a rule, you should click on the rule's menu and choose `Delete`.
 A confirmation window will pop up.